alvinwan/Puhjiii/readme.md

 - copy-and-paste or delete elements

 Website Management
++ add a new "mold" for a new type of content (e.g., "mold" for all posts)
++ add a specific item for a "mold" (e.g., a post)
-+ add pages and additional users, based on existing or new templates
++ add pages based on existing or new templates with a custom URL
 + login and register users
 + install plugins to enhance functionality